rnramire/Ryan_Ramirez_Portfolio/README.md

 # [Joe Musgrove Investigation](https://github.com/rnramire/joe_musgrove)
 * MLB pitcher Joe Musgrove was accused of using foreign substances to increase spin rate
-* Used R to analyze and visualize spin rate date
+* Used R to analyze and visualize spin rate data
 * Packages used include tidyverse
 * Statistical analysis with t-tests